Parliamentary.ai

 Groups Affected

-• Individuals involved in existing legal cases related to chancel repairs: The bill's transition period will affect the outcome of existing legal actions.
+• Individuals involved in existing or future legal cases related to chancel repair liabilities: The transition provisions will determine the impact on their specific cases.

 Full Text